datawire/ambassador-docs/docs/edge-stack/pre-release/about/faq.md

 the Kubernetes world with:

 * Sophisticated traffic management capabilities (thanks to its use of [Envoy Proxy](https://www.envoyproxy.io)), such as load balancing, circuit breakers, rate limits, and automatic retries.
+* API management capabilities such as a developer portal and OpenID Connect integration for Single Sign-On.
 * A declarative, self-service management model built on Kubernetes Custom Resource Definitions, enabling GitOps-style continuous delivery workflows.

 We've written about [the history of $productName$](https://blog.getambassador.io/building-ambassador-an-open-source-api-gateway-on-kubernetes-and-envoy-ed01ed520844), [Why $productName$ In Depth](../why-ambassador), [Features and Benefits](../features-and-benefits) and about the [evolution of API Gateways](../../topics/concepts/microservices-api-gateways/).

-### What's the difference between the $OSSproductName$ and the $AESproductName$?
+### What's the difference between $OSSproductName$ and $AESproductName$?

-The $OSSproductName$ was the name of the original open-source project.
-As the project evolved, we realized that the functionality we were building had extended far beyond an API Gateway.
+$OSSproductName$ is a CNCF Incubating project and provides the open-source core of $AESproductName$.
+Originally we called $OSSProductName$ the "Ambassador API Gateway", but as the project evolved, we realized that the functionality we were building had extended far beyond an API Gateway.
 In particular, the $AESproductName$ is intended to provide all the functionality you need at the edge -- hence, an "edge stack."
 This includes an API Gateway, ingress controller, load balancer, developer portal, and more.

 ### How is $AESproductName$ licensed?